Aliases for NEIL1 Gene

 This gene is a member of the Nei endonuclease VIII-like gene family which encodes DNA glycosylases.
 The encoded enzyme participates in the DNA repair pathway by initiating base excision repair by removing damaged bases, primarily oxidized pyrimidines.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Feb 2012]

 GeneCards Summary for NEIL1 Gene

 NEIL1 (Nei Endonuclease VIII-Like 1 (E. Coli)) is a Protein Coding gene.
-Diseases associated with NEIL1 include familial colorectal cancer and sclerosing cholangitis.
+Diseases associated with NEIL1 include familial colorectal cancer and steroid-resistant nephrotic syndrome.
 Among its related pathways are Resolution of Abasic Sites (AP sites).
 GO annotations related to this gene include protein C-terminus binding and DNA-(apurinic or apyrimidinic site) lyase activity.

 UniProtKB/Swiss-Prot for NEIL1 Gene